 Haven offers special features to meet individual student needs, including audio/visual options for students that would like the program to run with captions or spoken options for ease of usage.
 Scenarios are not specific to any particular culture and illustrate a variety of relationships.
 Haven also offers a variety of ways that people with different personal attributes might react to those scenarios.

 All incoming first year and transfer undergraduate Drake students (spring, summer and fall) are required to complete the Sexual Assault Prevention for Undergraduates online course.
 All incoming graduate and professional students (spring, summer and fall) are required to complete the Sexual Assault Prevention for Graduates online course.
 A hold will be placed on your account, which will prevent course registration for the subsequent semester, until Part I of the Sexual Assault Prevention online course has been completed.
-Please complete the mandatory portion, Part 1 by August 22, 2018.
 Holds will be removed Monday through Friday and may take 24-48 hours to be removed.

-After you’ve logged into EverFi and go into the Sexual Assault Prevention online course, you will navigate through modules via the following screen.
+After you’ve logged into EverFi and go into the Sexual Assault Prevention online course, you will navigate through modules as directed by the video.

-After completing Part 1, you will receive an email inviting you to complete Part 2, which can be taken 45 days after completion of Part 1.
+You will receive an email inviting you to complete Part 2.
 Part 2 takes about 15 minutes, and is NOT required.
 This post survey will help us gather data on what you thought of the program and measure retention of knowledge.